For spectacular scenery take the Norway in a Nutshell tour of Norway’s magnificent fjords and go across the country by train, boat, and bus.

-Norway is a spectacularly green and sparsely populated country (the second least populated in all of Europe) with about 5 million folks living here – roughly the same as the Greater Boston Metropolitan area.
+Norway is a spectacularly green and sparsely populated country (the second least populated in all of Europe) with about five million folks living here – roughly the same as the Greater Boston Metropolitan area.
 So it’s not really the cities that are the draw here.
 It’s the majestic fjords and snow capped peaks in the country’s interior that shine.

 Fjords are basically deep-cut, sea-drenched valleys that were gouged by massive glaciers roughly two million years ago.
 Masses of tourists come here for the famous “Norway in a Nutshell” tours.
 You can take a confusing amount of different routes and tours by ferry, bus, and train.
+But the way they are organized cuts out a lot of the work for you and allows you to just enjoy a well-tested trip.

 I combine a bit of what’s called Norway in a Nutshell and Hardangerfjord in a Nutshell.
 I highly recommend taking your time as you venture across the country from Bergen to Oslo and not to do it all in one whirlwind day.
 Do yourself a favor and stay in some of the lovely fjord towns overnight.
 The tour boats head out leaving you in a peaceful and idyllic setting to relax and enjoy.